aiven/terraform-provider-aiven/docs/resources/organization_user.md

 page_title: "aiven_organization_user Resource - terraform-provider-aiven"
 subcategory: ""
 description: |-
+  This resource is deprecated; please use aiven_organization_user data source instead.

   The Organization User resource allows the creation and management of an Aiven Organization User.
   During the creation of aiven_organization_userresource, an email invitation will be sent to a user using user_email address.
 If the user accepts an invitation, they will become